Who can actually get a gun in New York City?

-General requirements for carrying a handgun are that the permit holder is at least 21 years of age, of good moral character, and in a safe mental and physical condition to operate a firearm.
+General requirements under the existing law for carrying a handgun are that the permit holder is at least 21 years of age, of good moral character, and in a safe mental and physical condition to operate a firearm.
 Before issuing a gun license, the NYPD conducts a background check that includes a close review of the applicant’s medical and legal history, such as reports of arrests, summonses and domestic violence.

 The NYPD issues five types of licenses, each for a term of three years.
 Not all permits allow for unrestricted concealed carrying.
 Licenses are issued for use in a residence or at a business and specify whether the licensee can carry it or use it in a specific location.
 Premise licenses are restricted to the address indicated on the permit, and licensees may transport their firearm and ammunition to an authorized range, shooting competition, hunting location and another approved location.
 To carry a concealed firearm, an applicant must obtain a carry business license, which is valid for a specific person, business, occupation or address.
 In special circumstances, the license can be issued for safety unrelated to business.
 The limited carry business permit is restricted to certain conditions and must otherwise be unloaded and stored away.
 A special license requires the permit holder to possess a valid carry country card.
 The NYPD issues carry guard licenses to security guards, which permits the carrying of a handgun only while actively engaged in employment or on transit to and from the place of employment.
 Retired officers can obtain a law enforcement retiree license.

 The NYPD may issue a carry business license for safety reasons.
 According to the New York State Rifle and Pistol Association, anyone who completes an application, satisfies the NYPD’s general requirements, as stated above, and passes the background check is eligible for obtaining a New York gun permit.
 This applies to anyone, and thus, with a letter of necessity, a public figure can obtain an NYPD firearm license.
-Should he want one, current Mayor Bill de Blasio could be granted a concealed-carry license, regardless of whether or not the mayor dismisses his security detail.